acaryca/init-nextjs/README.md

 # init-nextjs

-A tool that sets up a Next.js project with a ready-made folder structure and key files.
+A tool that sets up a Next.js project with a ready-made folder structure and key files used by ACARY.

 ## Usage